 You're currently exploring Aspire-igen - Opportunities for Adults

-Progress2work is an adult employability project funded by the European Social Fund.
+Progress2work is an adult employability project part-funded by the European Social Fund.
 The programme seeks to support those further from the labour market using new and tried and tested methods.

 August has been an eventful month for the progress2work team.
 Our final Employment Key Worker, Leon joined us at the start of the month and as our team gets bigger, we’ve taken the opportunity for plenty of team building, workshopping and sharing expertise.